 Yes, you may still apply.
 However, you must send enough supporting information along with your grades/scores so we can compare the exams you have taken with the CSEC, CAPE and SAT exams. - 24.
 Can I send in extra letters of recommendation that I feel will make my application stronger?

 Due to the expected high volume of applications, we are unable to accept extra letters of recommendation. - 25.
-I do not have a guidance counselor.
-May I request a letter of recommendation from another teacher?
+Do my letters of recommendation have to come from my current math or science teacher?